- What is male pattern baldness?

 Hair transplants are another option but are usually the last resort.
-They can be expensive and are the most invasive of treatments, removing hair from one area and placing it elsewhere on the head.
+They can be expensive and are the most invasive of treatments.
 Sometimes patients need more than one transplant and ample recovery time.
 An ISHRS survey showed that 33.1% need two procedures and 9,6% need three.
 However, a transplant is a more permanent solution that looks natural.

 There are two popular types of hair transplants – FUE (Follicular Unit Extraction) and FUT (Follicular Unit Transplantation).
 They have many similarities, but there are also some differences.
 Both have excellent success rates and create great results.
 Some patients also choose to have scalp micropigmentation (SMP) following their hair transplant to create a more even hairline while their hair is cropped short.
 Learn more about SMP hair transplants.

 We analysed hair transplant costs of 104 UK clinics and found the average price to be £4,820 for 1,600 grafts.
 This diagram shows an estimate of how many hair grafts are required to fill each section of the scalp:

 New hair loss treatments have recently become available to treat other hair loss conditions.
 Learn more about the FDA’s recent approval of Olumiant for male pattern baldness & alopecia areata.

 What should you do about your male pattern baldness?